Remy Reynierse

-Remy Reynierse (also written as Remy Reijnierse; born 18 June 1961), is a current assistant manager at Blackburn Rovers.

-He is a former Dutch football manager and former player.
+Remy Reynierse (also written as Remy Reijnierse; born 18 June 1961), is a Dutch football manager and former player.
 As a player, he served EVV Eindhoven (now known as FC Eindhoven) and FC VVV (now known as VVV-Venlo).
 As a manager, he has coached VVV, the Netherlands women's national football team and several other representative teams of the Royal Dutch Football Association.

 Playing career

 Reynierse was born in Rhenen and started playing football as an attacking midfielder with Eerste Divisie club EVV Eindhoven in 1979.
 After making 124 league appearances, he moved to fellow Eerste Divisie side FC VVV in 1984.
 During the 1984–85 season, he helped the club achieve promotion to the Eredivisie.
 Reynierse saw VVV avoid relegation during the 1985–86 season, and they subsequently accomplished two consecutive fifth-place finishes during the 1986–87 and 1987–88 seasons.
 During this time, he played alongside future Dutch international Stan Valckx.
 However, they were relegated at the end of the 1988–89 season.
 After one more Eerste Divisie season, Reynierse retired from professional football in 1990, having made 188 league appearances for VVV and 312 in total.